Tipplin/Visual.Resource.Library/README.md

 Resource lightgray come form Resource-Manager,
 NOTE: Resource-Manager must be change Option Internal to public, you can use the Resources outside this Library.
+In Progress:
+Music, Sounds, Images, Photos, Text, Strings and more later.
+Sounds can be played by Soundplayer in .NET Framework, but only - .wav - wave files.